openstack/octavia/specs/version0.5/network-driver-interface.rst

 ===================

 There is a need to define a generic interface for a networking service.
-An Octavia controller should not know what networking infrastucture is being used underneath.
+An Octavia controller should not know what networking infrastructure is being used underneath.
 It should only know an interface.
 This interface is needed to support differing networking infrastructures.